-Field Description Message If set, this message appears in the "We can't reset your password" email.
+Field Description Message If set, the message you enter appears in the "We can't reset your password" email.
 Users receive this email when they lock themselves out by trying to reset their password too many times.
 The text also appears at the bottom of the Answer Your Security Question page when users reset their passwords.
-You can tailor the text to your organization by adding the name of your internal help desk or a system administrator.
-For the email, the message appears only for accounts that need an administrator to reset them.
+You can add the name of your internal help desk or a system administrator to the default text.
+The message appears only for accounts that need an administrator to reset the password.
 Lockouts due to time restrictions get a different system email message.
-Help link If set, this link displays with the text defined in the Message field.
-In the "We can't reset your password" email, the URL displays exactly as typed in the Help link field, so the user can see
+Help link If set, this link displays along with the text defined in the Message field.
+In the "We can't reset your password" email, the URL displays exactly as typed in the Help link field, so

 Field Description

-where the link goes.
-This URL display format is a security feature, because the user is not within a Salesforce organization.
+the user can see where the link goes.
+This URL display format is for security because the user is not within a Salesforce org.

-On the Answer Your Security Question page, the Help link URL combines with the text in the Message field to make a clickable link.
-Security isn't an issue, because the user is in a Salesforce organization when changing passwords.
+On the Answer Your Security Question page, the Help link URL combines with the text in the Message field and forms a clickable link.
+Security isn't an issue because the user is in a Salesforce org when changing passwords.

-Valid protocols:
+Valid protocols are:

 • http

 • https

 • mailto

-4. Specify an alternative home page for users with the "API Only User" permission.
-After completing user management tasks such as resetting a password, API-only users are redirected to the URL specified here, rather than to the login page.
+4. Specify an alternative home page for users with the API Only User permission.
+After completing user management tasks such as resetting a password, API-only users are redirected to the specified URL rather than to the login page.